 6) Aplastic crisis: A transient arrest of RBC production in patients with SCD can cause a sudden decrease in their reticulocyte count and Hb level.
 It is most commonly provoked by parvovirus B19 infection, which directly infects RBC precursors in the bone marrow.

 7) Hepatic and splenic sequestration: Trapping of blood cells in the spleen, liver, or both.
-There is typically increase in size of the liver or spleen, depending on the organ involved, and accompanying severe decrease in Hb concentration and platelet counts; reticulocyte counts are often increased.
+There is typically an increase in size of the liver or spleen, depending on the organ involved, and accompanying severe decrease in Hb concentration and platelet counts; reticulocyte counts are often increased.
 This represents an acute and potentially life-threatening complication of SCD.

 8) Infection: Worldwide, infection is the most common cause of mortality among patients with SCD.
 Patient predisposition towards infection in SCD is multifactorial.
 Patients develop functional asplenia early in life due to splenic infarction, typically by the age of 5 years, and thus become predisposed to infection by encapsulated microorganisms.
 Abnormal clearance of viral and bacterial pathogens is caused by dysfunctional complement activity in patients with SCD.